 3200 S. Las Vegas Blvd.

 (702) 732 – 2358

 You can also try Total Wine or Lee’s Discount Liquors by car if you don’t mind venturing south of the Strip or in the suburbs.

 Drinking and dining during happy hours is one way to save money on the Las Vegas Strip.
 Happy hours are special times where restaurants offer discounts on certain menu items or drinks.

 For example, you can get 50% off on appetizers from 5 pm to 7 pm.
 Happy hours are usually before the usual dinner hours or late at night.
 It’s a great way to save money if you don’t mind eating at odd hours.

-If you want to eat at really good affordable and moderately-priced restaurants, most of the time you’ll find them off the Las Vegas Strip.
+If you want to eat at really good affordable and moderately-priced restaurants, you’ll find them off the Las Vegas Strip.

 Chinatown is easily accessible from the Las Vegas Strip.
-From the Strip, drive, get a cab or Lyft west along Spring Mountain Rd., and you’ll find cheaper restaurants along Chinatown.
-There’s plenty of Korean BBQ, sushi & noodle places to choose from.
-My favorites are Big Wong, Japanese Curry Zen & Magal BBQ.
+From The Strip, drive, get a cab, or Lyft west along Spring Mountain Road.
+There’s plenty of Korean BBQ, sushi, and noodle places to discover.

-It’s hard to resist when the slot machines are shiny, loud and have cute graphics!
-The downside is your money can disappear very quickly within a push of a button or a roll of a dice.
+It’s hard to resist when the slot machines are shiny, loud, and have cute graphics!
+The downside is that your money can disappear within just one push of a button.

 If you are going to gamble, set a hard limit.
 You can also read strategy books in advance to minimize your risk and losses.